PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * touch input sandbox when tried to be overwritten
   * permit overwriting of input sandbox
   * reject limited proxy
   * added priority boost for gangarobot-pft